WordPress/wordpress-playground/pages/blueprints-getting-started.md

 And then you would go to [https://playground.wordpress.net/#{"preferredVersions": {"php": "7.4","wp": "5.9"}}](https://playground.wordpress.net/#{%22preferredVersions%22:{%22php%22:%227.4%22,%22wp%22:%225.9%22}}).

+To learn more about the data format, see the [Blueprints Reference](./blueprints-reference.md) page.

 Let's see what other things you can do with Blueprints.